What Does Demand Generation Marketing Look Like in 2022

 22% of marketers are prioritizing programs that increase customer love and loyalty in 2022.

 Demand generation marketing is executed differently based on the size of the company and the types of products and services that companies offer.
-Typically, audience acquisition is the number one priority in smaller companies and startups.
-This means that companies will do anything and everything to get their products and services in front of audiences to collect their email address.
+Typically, audience acquisition is the top priority in smaller companies and startups.
+This means that companies will do everything to get their products and services in front of audiences to collect their email address.
 This includes offering free trials, initial consultation or assessments, early access to a platform with limited features, and more.

 Enterprise companies have the luxury of having much larger digital marketing budgets and can afford to execute brand awareness-focused marketing activities.
 This can include large media buys, sponsorships, events, and high-profile marketing activations.